ophirharpaz/ophirharpaz.github.io/_posts/2019-08-09-a-speed-research-on-Windows-explorer.exe-autocompletion.md

 The problem is, _explorer.exe_ creates shit-tons of events, all the time, non-stop.

 I went back to _Spy++_ looking for more information on the _Run_ window, and noticed its thread ID (TID).
-Having this datum, the task of filtering out irrelevant _explorer.exe_ events turned much easier.
+With this information, the task of filtering out irrelevant _explorer.exe_ events turned much easier.

-At this point I had much fewer events to look at, or in other words, much less text to pop into my sight.
-It was then when I saw a registry-write event* referring to a key named _**RunMRU**_.
-Seeing the word "Run", and recalling that _MRU_ stands for "most recently used", I figured this might be the place I searched for.
+Even after filtering, there were still many events.
+Briefly scanning them, I saw a registry-write event referring to a key named _**RunMRU**_.
+Seeing the word "Run", and recalling that _MRU_ stands for "most recently used", I figured this might be the place I was searching for.

 ![Process Monitor shows registry-write events, accessing a key named RunMRU](/images/mru_in_procmon.png "Registry Writes to MRU Keys")

-> *_RegSetValue_ is the Windows API function for writing data to the registry.

 # 3. Reaching Conclusions
 I went straight to the registry path `HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\RunMRU\MRUList` where I